2.3 Material Accounting Policies

 b.
 Government grants

-Government grants related to income under State Investment Promotion Scheme linked with GST payment, are recognised in the Standalone Statement of Profit and Loss in the period in which they become receivable.
+Government grants related to income under State Investment Promotion Scheme linked with GST payment, are recognised in the Standalone Statement of Profit and Loss when there is reasonable assurance that the grant will be received, and all attached conditions will be complied with.

 c.
 Taxes